 The State Department of Education and the Ohio Department of Health requires each child before entering school to have the following immunizations:

-DPT: 4 doses or more (a 5th dose will be required if the 4th dose was administered prior to 4th birthday)
+- DPT: 4 doses (a 5th dose will be required if the 4th dose was administered prior to 4th birthday)

-Tdap: 1 dose prior to entering 7th grade. (must be within 5 years of 7th grade entry).
+- Tdap/Td: 1 dose prior to entering 7th grade. (must be within 5 years of 7th grade entry).

 Students with live lice found will be excluded from school and required to receive suitable treatment at home immediately.
 The school nurse or designated personnel has the responsibility to communicate to other schools where siblings or other close contacts of the infested person attend.

 The student must remain out of school for a minimum of 12 hours to allow for treatment.
 They will be checked by the school nurse or other designated personnel the next school morning following treatment.